oldmanfury/poly-grains/README.md

 Copy the touchosc template polygrains.touchosc to your ipad.
 You'll need to set the address in the patch it is located in the upper left corner - click pd touchOSC and set the ip address of your ipad

-The four encoders on Fates are enc1: position enc2: grain length enc3: grain tempo enc4: rand pos
+The four encoders on Fates are
+enc1: position
+enc2: grain length
+enc3: grain tempo
+enc4: rand pos

+To load a patch - hold but3 and rotate enc1.
+Release the button to load.
+Also - quick press button3 reloads, which is useful when loading is botched (happens...
+I'm working on it).

+Long-press button 1 to record up to 10 seconds of a sample short press to stop recording (display doesn't update yet, but it seems to be working otherwise).

 Midi keyboards may be used.
 I have it set up for Native Instruments Komplete, but Norns Mother has its own midi-CC map that conflicts a bit with my map - a work in progress?